-Other staff members involved: Professor Robert Taylor, Professor Sir Doug Turnbull, Professor Heather Cordell (Institute of Genetic Medicine), Dr. Ian Wilson (Institute of Genetic Medicine)
+Other staff members involved: Professor Robert Taylor, Professor Sir Doug Turnbull, Professor Heather Cordell (Institute of Genetic Medicine), Dr. Ian Wilson (Institute of Genetic Medicine), Roisin Boggan.

-The mtDNA mutation m.3243A>G causes a devastating syndrome resulting in uncontrolled seizures, strokes and early death, however, large numbers of m.3243A>G-carriers have different symptoms, including diabetes and deafness. m.3243A>G can affect any organ, at any age and with any degree of severity.
+The m.3243A>G mtDNA mutation causes a devastating syndrome which can result in uncontrolled seizures, strokes and early death, however, large numbers of m.3243A>G-carriers have different symptoms, including diabetes and deafness. m.3243A>G can affect any organ, at any age and with any degree of severity.
 Family studies suggest that nuclear variation influences clinical outcome.
-My project aims to identify these using a unique group of m.3243A>G carriers from 140 families by:
+My project aims to identify these using a unique group of more than 400 m.3243A>G carriers by:

-- Searching nuclear chromosomes for regions shared more frequently in patients with similar symptoms (linkage and association analysis).
+- Searching nuclear chromosomes for regions shared more frequently in patients with similar symptoms (whole genome family-based linkage analysis and whole cohort-based association analysis).

 - Sequencing nuclear DNA to identify variations that cause differences in clinical outcome.

 - Characterising variants, showing how they cause these differences.